MightyW0lf/ItemScorePlus/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Screenshots or replays can help.

 **To Reproduce**
 Steps to reproduce the behavior: